google/exposure-notifications-server/docs/getting-started/publishing-temporary-exposure-keys.md

 fields themselves.
 The 'publish' API is hosted at `/v1/publish` on the `exposure` service.
 The legacy version (v1alpha1) _may_ also be posted on that same service.

-Access to the API depends ont he provided `healthAuthorityID` in the publish request, the the verifcation certificate provided in the `verificationPayload` and how things are configred at the server.
+Access to the API depends ont he provided `healthAuthorityID` in the publish request, the the verification certificate provided in the `verificationPayload` and how things are configured at the server.
 Any region metadata assigned to TEKS will be done automatically at the server.
 If a TEK is known to be outside of the "home area," then the `traveler` field should be set to `true`.